TadiT7/treble_experimentations_wiki/ZTE-Nubia-Red-Magic-6.md

 PWR + VOL- --> Bootloader

-* Unlock bootloader in fastboot mode:
+* Unlock bootloader in fastboot mode (`vbmeta.img` and `vbmeta_system.img` are taken from the STOCK ROM, or it will bootloop!):
     ```
     $ fastboot flashing unlock
+    $ fastboot --disable-verification --disable-verity flash vbmeta vbmeta.img
+    $ fastboot --disable-verification --disable-verity flash vbmeta_system vbmeta_system.img
     ```
     **WARNING: Unlocking will VOID YOUR WARRANTY and make fingerprint UNUSABLE!
 You may try this to recover fingerprint: https://forum.xda-developers.com/t/guide-for-calibration-finger-print-after-loss-data-calibration.4132961/ WITH STOCK ROM, to see if it worked!**
 * Enable ADB from stock ROM